ProBoards/HTML-Style-Guide/README.md

 ### Entity References

 Do not use entity references.
-There is no need to use entity references like &mdash;, &rdquo;, or &#x263a;, assuming the same encoding (UTF-8) is used for files and editors as well as among teams.
+There is no need to use entity references like `&mdash;`, `&rdquo;`, or `&#x263a;`, assuming the same encoding (UTF-8) is used for files and editors as well as among teams.
 The only exceptions apply to characters with special meaning in HTML (like < and &) as well as control or “invisible” characters (like no-break spaces).

 ```html
 <!-- Not recommended -->